-The Nuclear Forensics Undergraduate Summer School program is designed to provide undergraduate students with comprehensive, experimental, hands-on training in topics essential to nuclear forensics.
+The Nuclear Forensics Undergraduate Summer School (NFUSS) is a six-week course designed to provide undergraduate students with comprehensive, experimental, hands-on training in topics essential to nuclear forensics.
 Through laboratory experiments and complementary lectures, students are introduced to the practice and technical aspects of nuclear forensic science.
 Students also gain a thorough understanding of the underlying science supporting this field of work.

 Six weeks, starting in June